-A Seattle tradition since 1960, the St. Demetrios Greek Festival features homemade Greek delicacies.
+A Seattle tradition since 1960, the St. Demetrios Greek Festival features savory Greek foods and sweet pastries.
 Everything is freshly prepared by members of the church community and served outdoors under a large tent on the church grounds.

 - Calamari-Lightly breaded and deep-fried squid served with a side of tzazkiki